MagsOrton/json-transformation-logicapp/README.md

 ````

-Working on workflows locally, you can move these values into the local.settings.json file.
-This file is usually excluded from the source code check-ins because it is included into the [.gitignore](.gitignore) file.
-Additionally you will need to refer to these values in the parameters.json file
+Working on workflows locally, you can move these values into the "local.settings.json" file.
+This file is usually excluded from the source code check-ins because it is included into the [".gitignore"](.gitignore) file.
+Additionally you will need to refer to these values in the "parameters.json" file

-Let's add these parameters to the local.settings.json
+Let's add these parameters to the "local.settings.json"

 Now it will look like that
 ````